-Congratulations to IE Brown 2017 Mitch Ocampo on his recent promotion to Chief Technology Officer of LOGiQ3 GROUP, a subsidiary of RGAx and Reinsurance Group of America, Incorporated (NYSE: RGA).
+Congratulations to Mitch Ocampo IE Brown EMBA Class of 2017 on his recent promotion to Chief Technology Officer of LOGiQ3 GROUP, a subsidiary of RGAx and Reinsurance Group of America, Incorporated (NYSE: RGA).
 As a Fortune 500 company, RGA is one of the largest life and health reinsurance companies in the world, with $3.3 trillion of life reinsurance in force and assets of $60.5 billion.
 The mission for RGAx is to redefine the industry by helping people live longer, healthier, more financially secure lives.

 When Ocampo joined IE Brown, he was Executive Vice President for TAI Re, a joint-venture reinsurance firm focused on software and services.
 In January of this year, the company along with its corporate affiliates were acquired by RGAx.
 As part of the acquisition, Ocampo accepted a position at the GROUP level, leading technology and innovation for the newly established digital business unit.

 “IE Brown played a critical role in this career development,” said Ocampo.
 “I joined IE Brown to basically checkoff gaps in my business skill set, but what I got was a transformational experience.”

 Read on to find out why Ocampo chose IE Brown, the critical value of liberal arts for 21st-century business leadership, and how post-graduation, his IE Brown cohort, and connection to these larger world-class academic institutions continue to enrich his business network and life.

 “Coming from a liberal arts background, I wanted to supplement my on-the-job business knowledge with a globally-focused Executive MBA, given that the reinsurance industry is international by design.
 I went into the program thinking I wanted to fill these formal, academic business gaps and come out armed and ready for the world.